Khairul Azwan Harun: Kuala Lumpur International Youth Discourse

 The Kuala Lumpur International Youth Discourse (KLIYD) is the brainchild of Khairul Azwan.
 It is a platform for youth to discuss geo-political issues in the focus of sovereignty, security, the cultures and the role of religion.
 During the discourse, Malaysian and foreign youth will be able to have an exchange of views and opinions with Malaysian policy makers, ministers, industry experts and academician.

-KLIYD has succeeded in shaping the youth to discuss important issues concerning them and the nation.
+KLIYD aims to provide a platform for youth to discuss issues concerning them and the nation, such as security and cultural challenges.
 During the inception of KLIYD, it focused on empowering youth for a safer and better future.
-The threat of terrorism and radicalism is seen as one of the most dangerous threat hence it should be tackled by the government.
+The threat of terrorism and radicalism is seen as one of the most dangerous threats hence it should be tackled by the government.

-On the 2nd year, KLIYD emphasised on the importance of total security.
-Total security means protection from both traditional and non-traditional threat including job security, energy and power security, cyber security and food security.
-The discourse has created awareness amongst youth on the importance of total security to maintain a stable and prosperous nation.
-KLIYD is scheduled to become an annual platform for the youth to voice out their views.
+In the 2nd year, KLIYD emphasised the importance of total security.
+Total security means protection from both traditional and non-traditional threats including job security, energy and power security, cyber security and food security.
+The discourse has created awareness amongst youth of the importance of total security in maintaining a stable and prosperous nation.
+KLIYD has been held annually to provide a platform for youth discussions on geopolitical and societal issues.

+Controversies

+Azwan was mentioned in a press conference by the Malaysian Anti-Corruption Commission on 8 January 2020 regarding audio recordings linked to the 1Malaysia Development Berhad scandal.